ankit-trantor/Android-Location-Tracker/README.md

 ```

 ### License
 Android-Location-Tracker is released under the The GNU General Public License v3.0.
-See "LICENSE" for more information.
+See "LICENSE" file for further information.